Optimizing Spin Dressing Sensitivity for the nEDMSF Experiment: Square-Wave-Modulated Critical Dressing

 In~\cite{gollam}, a sinusoidal modulation of $\phi_{3n}$ was proposed and it was shown that by continuously adjusting $B_d/\omega_d$ to eliminate the first harmonic term in the scintillation rate (arising from a non-zero $d_n$) the effects of $\vec{B}_p$ could be effectively suppressed.
 Alternatively, the dressing field can be modulated such that $\phi_{3n}$ is toggled between different states

 rapidly enough that the precession about the pseudomagnetic field can be ignored~\cite{edmjinst}.
-Here we have used $\widehat{EB}\equiv\hat{E}\cdot\hat{B}$, refer to $\phi_{d}$ as the "dressing angle", and
+Here we have used $\widehat{EB}\equiv\hat{E}\cdot\hat{B}$ and refer to $\phi_{d}$ as the "dressing angle".

-is the frequency shift resulting from the combination of the true $d_n$, a false $d_n$ if one has been injected into the datastream to blind the analysis~\cite{blind}, the gravitational offset between the UCN and the $^3$He comagnetometer~\cite{dwgrav}, and the combination of perturbative magnetic fields arising from residual magnetic field gradients and the applied electric field~\cite{dwgrav,dweb1,dweb2,dweb3,dweb4,dweb6,dweb7}.
+is the frequency shift resulting from the combination of the true $d_n$, a false $d_n$ if one has been injected into the datastream to blind the analysis~\cite{blind}, the gravitational offset between the UCN and the $^3$He comagnetometer~\cite{dwgrav}, the combination of perturbative magnetic fields arising from residual magnetic field gradients and the applied electric field~\cite{dwgrav,dweb1,dweb2,dweb3,dweb4,dweb6,dweb7}, and any static offset between $\gamma_n'$ and $\gamma_3'$.
 We refer to this approach as "square-wave-modulated critical dressing".

 The number of events in the different dressing modulation states is given by~\cite{n3He1,n3He2,n3He3}

 where $N$ is the number of neutrons when the $\pi/2$ pulse rotates the UCN and $^3$He spins into the plane perpendicular to the field direction to start $d_n$-driven $\phi_{3n}$ accumulation, $P=P_3(0)P_n(0)e^{-\Gamma_dt}$ is the time-dependent product of the polarization of the two species, $\Gamma_d$ is the combined depolarization time of the two species, $\Gamma=\frac{1}{\tau_{\beta}} + \frac{1}{\tau_u} + \frac{1}{\tau_w} + \frac{1-P\cos(\phi_d)}{\tau_{3}}$ is the total neutron disappearance rate, $\tau_{\beta}$ is the neutron $\beta$ decay lifetime, $\tau_3$ is the spin-averaged $n+^3$He capture time, $\tau_u$ is the UCN thermal upscattering time constant, $\tau_w$ is the time constant for UCN to be lost to scattering off the measurement cell walls, $\epsilon_3$ is the probability to correctly identify a capture event as a signal event, $\epsilon_{\beta}$ is the probability to incorrectly identify a $\beta$ decay event as a signal event, and $\dot{N}_B$ is the rate of non-UCN background events.